alexecse/V5_assignment/README.md

 ## What does this project do?

-- This project automatically groups HTML documents based on structural and textual similarity.
-It uses machine learning and statistical analysis to analyze each HTML file's structure (via tag frequency) and text content, then clusters similar documents together using unsupervised learning (DBSCAN).
+- This project **automatically groups HTML documents that look similar** when opened in a web browser.
+It does this by analyzing both their structure (based on HTML tag usage) and text content, combining these signals using a mix of machine learning and statistical analysis.
+Behind the scenes, it uses unsupervised clustering (DBSCAN) to detect patterns and group similar pages together — no labels or manual intervention needed.

-- The core idea is to treat each HTML page as a vector of tag frequencies, compute Chi-squared distances to measure structural differences, and combine this with textual similarity (TF-IDF).
-The result is an extensible pipeline for organizing large sets of web pages into meaningful groups, with built-in support for visual validation, post-processing, and heatmap-based analysis.
+- The core idea is to treat **each HTML page** as a vector of **tag frequencies**, compute Chi-squared distances to measure structural differences, and combine this with textual similarity (TF-IDF).
+The result is a good pipeline for organizing large sets of web pages into meaningful groups, with an UI Dashboard built for visual validation, post-processing, and heatmap-based analysis.

 ---